Ukraine at the 2016 Summer Paralympics: Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-Ukraine qualified for the 2016 Games under this criteria in the AS Men's Single Sculls event with a third-place finish in a time of 04:51.700.
+Ukraine qualified for the 2016 Games under this criterion in the AS Men's Single Sculls event with a third-place finish in a time of 04:51.700.
 They qualified a second boat in the TA Mixed Double Sculls event with a fourth-place finish in a time of 04:07.280.
 Ukraine qualified a third boat with a sixth-place finish in the LTA Mixed Coxed Four event in a time of 03:35.510, fifteen seconds behind first-place finisher, Great Britain, who had a time of 03:19.560.